ilg-physics-ucsb/physics4l-manual/lab1-magnetic force/lab1.md

 ***Homopolar Motor Construction:***
 1. Strip the plastic from both ends of the wire, exposing the copper strands, allowing the wire to conduct.
-2. Place the flat head of your screw on top of the neodynium magnet, with the north (⨀) pole facing upward.
+2. Place the flat head of your screw on top of the neodymium magnet, with the north (⨀) pole facing upward.
 The screw should now also be magnetized so that picking it up also picks up the magnet beneath it.
 3. Holding the battery in the air with the positive terminal facing up, touch the negative terminal to the pointed end of the screw.
 The magnetization should allow you to pick up the screw+ magnet using the battery.
 4. Hold one end of your expose wire against the battery's positive terminal.
 5. Once everything is connected, gently touch the other end of the wire lead to the side of the magnet (ie, perpendicular to the magnets’ surface)